kristinponsonby/kristinponsonby/README.md

 ## ✨ Hey!
 I'm Kristin! ✨

 I'm a full stack software engineer and fierce advocate for women in STEM.
 I completed the Flatiron School intensive 10 month bootcamp program for SE in 2021.
 I am proficient in JavaScript, React, Ruby on Rails, SASS, and HTML/CSS.
 Additionally, I have substantial experience with AWS microservices including Lambda, Athena, Auroa, S3, Amplify, and other services as needed.
-Currently, I work as a software engineer in healthcare tech.
+Currently, I work as a an associate software engineer for Oak Ridge National Laboratory.
 My diverse professional background includes Web Development, UX/ UI Design, Real Estate, and Digital Marketing.

 ## Projects